Location: Chiang Mai, Thailand [Click HERE to read Mrs. Bosman’s Travel Guide to Chiang Mai]

 The retreat was one of the most serene places my eyes have seen.

-Let me know in the comments below if you think you could handle two days of silence.
+Comment below, telling me if you think you could handle two days of silence.

-*If you are planning to visit Northern Thailand you must read about the Elephant Nature Park*
+*If you’re planning to visit Chiang Mai or Northern Thailand, read: Volunteering at Elephant Nature Park